socky/socky-api/SPECIFICATION.md

 - Channel: Group of connections.
 Every connection can have multiple channels.
   - Public channel: Channel that anybody can join without authentication.
 This channel type is used at default.
   - Private channel: Channel that need authentication by client.
 This channel is used if channel name has prefix 'private-'
+  - Presence channel: Channel that allow notification about joining and leaving connections.
+This channel require authentication and is used if channel name has prefix 'presence-'
 - User: Group of connections.
 Every connection can have only one user.

 ## Starting notes